KG700/spectator-coding-assignment/README.md

 <Would be good to add a screenshot once completed>

-See the UK top headlines in one place.
-This application uses the NewsAPI to display the top headlines, arranged in a stylish and digestible format, allowing you to quickly see the top news stories happening today.
+See the UK top headlines in one place with The Headlines.
+The Headlines uses the NewsAPI to display the top headlines, arranged in a stylish and digestible format, allowing you to quickly see the top news stories happening today.

 ## Quick Start
 To run locally, fork and clone this depository and install dependencies: